Teeth cleaning: Professional teeth cleaning

 Teeth cleaning (also known as prophylaxis, literally a preventive treatment of a disease) is a procedure for the removal of tartar (mineralized plaque) that may develop even with careful brushing and flossing, especially in areas that are difficult to reach in routine toothbrushing.
 It is often done by a dental hygienist.
 Professional cleaning includes tooth scaling, tooth polishing, and debridement if too much tartar has accumulated.
 This involves the use of various instruments or devices to loosen and remove deposits from the teeth.
 The American Dental Association has designated the code D1110 for adult prophylaxis or dental cleaning and has also designated the code D1120 for the same procedure in children.

 As to the frequency of cleaning, research on this matter is inconclusive.
 That is, it has neither been shown that more frequent cleaning leads to better outcomes nor that it does not.
 A review of the research literature on the question concluded "[t]he research evidence is not of sufficient quality to reach any conclusions regarding the beneficial and adverse effects of routine scaling and polishing for periodontal health and regarding the effects of providing this intervention at different time intervals".
 Thus, any general recommendation for a frequency of routine cleaning (e.g. every six months, every year) has no empirical basis.
+Professional dental cleaning reduces systemic inflammatory markers such as TNF-α, IL-6 and CRP, supporting a beneficial link between periodontal treatment and cardiovascular risk reduction.